-Lightly mist a large piece of parchment or baking sheet with baking spray.
-Lay the dough out on it and pat into a roughly 2-inch-thick rectangle.
-Use a knife or bench scraper to cut it into 4 roughly equal pieces.
-Cut each of these into 12 lumps, for a total of about 48 dough lumps about the size of your thumb.
+Lightly coat a large piece of parchment paper or baking sheet with baking spray.
+Place the dough on it and pat into a rough 2-inch-thick rectangle.
+Use a knife or bench scraper to cut it into 4 equal pieces.
+Cut each piece into 12 lumps, for a total of about 48 dough lumps about the size of your thumb.
 Sprinkle flour over top of the dough pieces, cover with towel, and set aside while you prepare the monkey bread filling.

-Prepare a 12-cup muffin pan by lightly greasing the wells or lining with paper muffin cups.
+Prepare a 12-cup muffin pan by lightly greasing the wells or lining with paper muffin cups; set aside.

-To make the filling, melt the butter in a saucepan or the microwave.
-Stir in the vanilla, cinnamon, ginger, and salt and set aside to cool completely.
+Melt the butter in a saucepan or the microwave.
+Stir in the vanilla, cinnamon, ginger, and salt and set aside to cool to room temperature.

-Roughly chop the dried fruit and place in a large bowl.
-Peel and core the apples, and grate them into the bowl with the dried fruit.
-Stir in the lemon zest as well as the brown sugar.
-Sprinkle the dough pieces again lightly with flour, to help keep them from sticking to each other, then toss them with the dried fruit, apples, and brown sugar.
-Pour the completely cooled melted butter into the bowl and stir to coat the pieces of dough.
+Sprinkle the dough pieces again lightly with flour, to help keep them from sticking to each other, then add the bowl of dried fruit and toss to combine.
+Pour in the cooled melted butter and stir to coat the pieces of dough.

 Quickly scoop up handfuls of the dough and fruit mixture and place them in muffin cups (about 4 pieces to each cup).
 If there is any leftover butter in the bowl, pour this evenly over the monkey breads.

 At this point the monkey breads can be covered lightly and refrigerated overnight.
 When ready to bake, take out of the fridge and let them rise for 1 hour before baking.